 sudo mkfs.ext4 -F /dev/sda1

-creating journal (xxxxx blocks):
+"Creating journal (xxxxx blocks):“

-Remove the drive and insert it back in, it should auto-mount.
+Wait a moment for it to say “done”, then remove the drive and insert it back in, it should auto-mount.

 When you’re logged back in, you’ll see the drive on the desktop.
 It has been automatically mounted.